lminuti/Delphi-WkHtmlToX/README.md

 ## What is it?

+`WkHtmlToPdf` is an open source (LGPLv3) command line tool and a C API (WkHtmlToX) to render *HTML* into *PDF* using the Qt WebKit rendering engine.
+These run entirely "headless" and do not require a display or display service.

 Delphi `WkHtmlToX Library` is an open source ([Apache license](https://www.apache.org/licenses/LICENSE-2.0)) wrapper around WkHtmlToX.
 You can find a basic header traslation from the C API (WkHtmlToX.Bindings.pas) and few classes that simplify its usage (WkHtmlToX.Core.pas).

-Inside the *sample* folder you can find 4 demos:
+Inside the *samples* folder you can find 4 demos:

 * *ApiDemo*: a simple example that convert a HTML using only the raw API
 * *WrapperDemo*: same as before but with `IWkHtmlToPdf` class